akwe-afriitech/Green-Africa/README.md

-# project-green
+# green africa
-is an open source developer app to help the agricultural community improve the rearing and marketing of lifestock
+this is a project to help and assist farmers  in our environment. an agricultural app to teach,provide,and share knowledge